 Incentivize others to market the event for you as affiliates with promotion codes.
 This can be very effective!

 Don’t just encourage your sponsors, partners and speakers to help with promotion, make it easy for them.
 Write a list of compelling tweets and send them along in an email.
 Now they’re more likely to help and less likely to use the wrong link or hashtag.

-Submit to Media and Industry Websites
+Submit to media and industry websites

 Many media sites, especially the hyper-local news sites, let you post events.
 Find these by searching Google for “event calendars” in your city.

 Industry and trade associations may also allow you to submit.
 If the event is relevant to their audience, ask if they will accept, post or promote events from outside organizations.
 Chambers of commerce are often happy to promote events relevant to their members, especially if the organizers are members themselves.

 There are likely journalists who cover local events.
 Find them by searching for similar events in news websites.
 Then graciously contact them with an invite, press badge or offer of a relevant article.
 This could be an interview with a speaker or a guest blog post from you for their website.
 If you successfully get their attention, you may get a bit of press!

 People may be looking for your event right now!
 Follow these basic instructions to search optimize the event webpage or the Eventbrite registration page.

 Use a title tag and header that include your target keyword.
 In the title tag, it’s best to put the name of the event last, so the keyword appears first.
 This helps indicate relevance to Google.
 For example, an event for veterinarians in Texas may benefit from a website with a title tag such as “Veterinarian Event in Dallas – PetCon Dallas.”

-35. Linking: Links are important for search engine rankings, so make sure to link to the event page from other pages on your site including older blog posts.
+Internal links are important for search engine rankings, so make sure to link to the event page from other pages on your site including older blog posts.
 This will guide visitors to the page, but also help search engines know that the page is relevant.

-During the Event
+During the event

 Live tweeting during events is a huge opportunity for event promotion.
 Registrants will be watching the hashtag, so fill that stream with interesting content.

 Listen for juicy nuggets in conversations and in presentations.
 Mention the person who said it and use the hashtag.

 Make sure to take pictures of people, speakers and attendees, as things are happening and share them on Twitter.
 Smartphones make this easy.
 Mention people and use the hashtag.

 Even if you’re giving away something small, like a book or a gift from a sponsor, use this as an opportunity to gather email addresses (with permission of course) and then share a picture of the winner holding the gift on the social networks.

 The end of the event isn’t the end of the event marketing.
 After the event, follow up with activities that will make your next event an even bigger success.

 Event recap blog posts are often easy and fun to write.
 Post them on the event site or submit them as a guest post to a relevant blog or local or industry/association website.
 They can include all kinds of relevant content.

 As with the photos, it’s ideal if the presentations are embedded into the event site or blog post using a tool such as Slideshare.

-Ideally, these galleries are embedded into the event site or recap blog post using tool such as Flickr.
+Ideally, these galleries are embedded into the event site or recap blog post.
 If so, you’ll be sending traffic to your site, rather than a photo sharing website.

 These are easy to find if you used a hashtag.

 List.ly is a very social way to build lists and embed them into a website.
-This kind of list may help attendees find each other afterwards and get a better networking benefit from the event.
+This kind of list may help attendees find each other afterward and get a better networking benefit from the event.

 The email follow-up to registrants is a way to say thank you, share important links and keep a bit of buzz going…

 Surveys are a great way to get feedback, but they’re also a way to gather testimonials that you can use for future events.

 Since you already gathered up your best content and posted it, linking to it in these emails should be easy.

 Some of your registrants may not follow you yet.
 Never miss a chance to promote your social media accounts!

 Some of your registrants may not be subscribed yet.
 Link to your email signup form to grow your list and promote your email marketing.

 Now it’s time to share stories, say thank you and stay connected.
 Here are some social media activities.

 Put a few of your best photos on Facebook and Google+.
 Be sure to tag and mention people.

 In the days after the event, listen for tweets, mentions and blog posts from others.
 Hopefully, the hashtag makes this easy.
 When you see these mentions, share them!

 We hope there are at least a few event marketing ideas here that you hadn’t tried before.
 If this seemed overwhelming, don’t worry.
 You don’t need to do them all.
 But the more you do, the fewer crickets you’ll hear.
 So get marketing!
 Those seats aren’t going to fill themselves.